-As resident at TAC, Eindhoven, mixed media artist Alexandra Fraser uses a range of mediums to explore the body from an intersectional feminist perspective.
+Mixed media artist Alexandra Fraser uses a range of mediums to explore corporeality, flesh, sexuality and objectification.
 She tries to communicate the alienation that she feels from her body in this digital and capitalist age.
 In using her hands and body to physically create art, she is able to reflect upon and reconnect with the body.
 She researches concepts of power and sensuality implicit in representations of women.
 Her work acknowledges that the female body has been largely objectified and sexualised throughout (art) history.

 Using sketches from life, she create drawings and prints.
 She investigates drawing as a contemporary art practice, as a ritual to journal troubles.